kalyanikhona/indian-chatgpt-usage-study/README.md

 ### Context and Limitations

 I want to be upfront about what this study is and isn't.
 We asked 40 Indian ChatGPT users to share their last 5 prompts - unedited, raw, and real - in August 2025.
 This isn't a traditional survey.
 We weren't asking people what they think about ChatGPT or how they use it.
 We asked them to copy-paste exactly what they had typed into ChatGPT recently.
-That's a small sample, and I'm not claiming it represents all of India or even all Indian ChatGPT users.
+That's a small sample and I'm not claiming it represents all of India or even all Indian ChatGPT users.
 But I think there are some aspects of our approach that make the data useful despite the size.

 ### What We Actually Did Differently